 It’s salty and savory with a touch of sweetness from brown sugar and a hint of acid from rice vinegar.
 It’s so good I could spoon it over everything.
 This recipe makes plenty of sauce and extra sauce is perfect over rice.

-This healthier-than-takeout kung pao chicken is salty, sweet, tangy, and spicy, all rolled into one.
+This healthier-than-takeout kung pao chicken recipe is salty, sweet, tangy, and spicy, all rolled into one.
 It will be a family favorite in no time and is perfect for busy weeknights.

-Is The Kung Pao Chicken Spicy?
+Kung Pao Chicken Ingredients

 - Hoisin sauce